Soothsilver/snowride/README.md

 ![Screenshot](screenshots/Release1.PNG)

 **Download.**
 As a prerequisite, you must have Java 8 installed.
 Snowride doesn't work with any other version of Java.
-Use the blue button "Download" at the top of this readme file to download the executable JAR file, then run it.
+Use the "Download" link at the top of this readme file to download the executable JAR file, then run it.

 **Design principles of *Snowride*:**
 * **Responsive.** Every operation should happen immediately.
 Snowride should load within a second.